codeadamca/activities/duck.markdown

 ## Build a Duck Challenge

 This challenge is based off an official LEGO&reg; polybag set [30541](https://www.lego.com/en-ca/product/animal-free-builds-make-it-yours-30541).
 For this challenge, participants will be challenged to construct a duck using the 10 provided LEGO&reg; bricks.
-The purpose of the challenge is to see the variety of ducks that will be created despite the same instructions and bricks.
+The purpose of the challenge is to see the variety of ducks that will be created despite being given the same instructions and the identical bricks.

 ![Cube Banner](/images/duck/duck-examples.png)